in

 2. Letting Go of Toxic Relationships

-Minimalism encourages you to let go of toxic relationships that drain your energy and hinder your personal development.
-Surround yourself with individuals who support and uplift you on your journey towards a more fulfilling life.
+Minimalism helps you let go of bad relationships.
+These relationships can drain your energy and hold you back.
+Surround yourself with people who support and uplift you.

 3. Prioritizing Quality Time